 Reading, Phonics and Spelling

-Key Stage 1
+Key stage 1

-This practice continues in KS1 where children are introduced to more complex aspects of word building to support their development in reading.
+Read, Write, Inc phonic teaching continues in KS1 where children are introduced to more complex aspects of word building to support their development in reading.

-Key Stage 2
+Key stage 2

 Reading skills continue to be taught throughout KS2, where children engage in reading and comprehension activities through quality whole class texts.
 In addition, children participate in discreet weekly reading lessons, focusing on particular skills such as inference and understanding vocabulary.